d9pouces/Moneta/doc/source/hosting.rst

     heroku create
     # if you prefer SSH, you should use the following line
     heroku create --ssh-git
+    # the metadata feature is required to provide the Heroku app name in the env
+    heroku labs:enable runtime-dyno-metadata
     git push heroku master

 You can add a Redis app to use efficient session and cache storages..